Robert North Bradbury

-Robert North Bradbury (March 23, 1886 – November 24, 1949) (born Ronald E. Bradbury) was an American film actor, director, and screenwriter.
-He directed 125 movies between 1918 and 1941, and is best known for directing early "Poverty Row"-produced Westerns starring John Wayne in the 1930s, and being the father of noted "cowboy actor" and film noir tough guy Bob Steele.
+Robert North Bradbury (March 23, 1886 – November 24, 1949) (born Ronald E. Bradbury, also billed as R.N.
+Bradbury or Robert Bradbury) was an American film actor, director, and screenwriter.
+He directed more than 125 movies between 1918 and 1941.
+He was considered one of the best directors of Westerns during the 1930s.

+Bradbury is known for directing early Poverty Row Westerns starring John Wayne in the 1930s.
+He is the father of noted cowboy actor Bob Steele.